Strengthening Community Advocacy and Fighting Injustice in the Global South

-AP has worked with more than 100 community-based partners since 1999, including the Bosnian family (BOSFAM), an association of women who lost relatives in the 1995 Srebenica massacre.
+AP has worked with 118 community-based partners since 1998.
+They include the Bosnian family (BOSFAM), an association of women who lost relatives in the 1995 Srebenica massacre.
 Sarah Reichenbach (right), one of 15 Fellows who have worked at BOSFAM, is seen here with BOSFAM members at the massacre site.

 Meet Our Team

 AP is run by a small salaried staff, supported by a large network of friends and volunteers with deep roots in their communities.
 Scott Allen served as the US Director to the European Bank for Reconstruction and Development in London before rejoining the AP Board in 2017.
 He is seen here with a freed child worker during a visit in 2012 to AP’s partners in Nepal.

 We expect to be held to a high standard of transparency and ask the same of partners.
 Sitan Konate handles accounts for Sini Sanuman, our partner in Mali.
 During five years of working with AP, Sitan has filed over 4,000 receipts, handled over $700,000 of grant money and produced strong reports.

 Where Our Money Comes From

 AP depends heavily on the generosity of individuals.
 In 2017, 523 individuals made 778 donations to our program, totaling $166,405.
 This enabled us to support 10 start-ups, deploy nine Fellows and raise $340,369 for partner organizations.
 The Zonta Club of Washington has been a loyal supporter since 2007.
 Mary Ellen Bittner, a former president of Zonta International is seen here with Kirstin Yanisch and Vicky Mogeni in 2017 before they left to serve as Peace Fellows in Nepal.

 Meet Our interns